The pros and cons of 5G networks

 Common objects can easily block the high-frequency signals of mmWave, so ensuring consistent coverage throughout office and factory settings can be an issue.
 As a result, enterprises may have to redesign some facilities to guarantee adequate service or use midband or low-band 5G flavors -- if they are available by carriers -- to extend coverage.
 Another option, primarily for private 5G networks, is Citizens Broadband Radio Service spectrum.

-Claims from carriers and vendors can overwhelm enterprises as they assess how 5G will affect their operations.
-Companies need to take the time to fully understand how they intend to exploit 5G to get the most benefit from the technology and how to justify the ROI required.
+Claims from carriers and vendors -- among them how quickly users can download a movie on their mobile devices -- can overwhelm enterprises as they assess 5G's effects.
+Companies need to take the time to fully understand how they intend to use 5G to get the most benefit from the technology and how to justify the ROI required.
 5G is unlike other technologies initially driven by enterprises and then adopted by consumers.
 In 5G's case, it's the other way around.
-Widespread enterprise adoption will be stymied until 5G-compatible devices become commonplace, 5G-specific applications and services are developed, and true 5G connectivity is reliably and ubiquitously available.
+Widespread enterprise adoption is muted until more 5G-compatible devices and mobile phones become commonplace, 5G-specific applications and services are developed, and true 5G connectivity is reliably and ubiquitously available.